Do you like handling and managing money? If yes, pursuing a career as a financial planner or adviser might be the right choice for you!

 Bachelor Degree Courses

-Bachelor degree courses incorporate everything you need to know about financial planning, from offering professional advice and navigating the markets to having a thorough grasp of all the regulatory and legal aspects that significantly impact financial planning in Australia.
+Bachelor's degree courses incorporate everything you need to know about financial planning, from offering professional advice and navigating the markets to having a thorough grasp of all the regulatory and legal aspects that significantly impact financial planning in Australia.

 Undertaking a diploma-level financial advisor course is the best way to get into entry-level positions, such as a junior financial advisor or a client service officer.

 Most diploma-level programs in Australia are compliant with RG146, which is a legal and regulatory standard for financial activities.
-In Australia, RG146 is now a legal requirement for several financial planning positions.
+RG146 is now a legal requirement in Australia for several financial planning positions.

-In order to deliver the best client care service, financial planners must combine soft skills such as empathy and communication with technical abilities such as mathematics and analytics.
+To deliver the best client care service, financial planners must combine soft skills such as empathy and communication with technical abilities such as mathematics and analytics.

 Remember, the success of your clients has a direct impact on your industry reputation.
-As a result, your job is to involve yourself in your clients' unique situations by empathising, comprehending, and listening to them.
+As a result, your job is to involve yourself in your client's unique situations by empathising, comprehending, and listening to them.

 Here are some soft and technical skills you must possess as a financial planner: